-The versions of ADOPT-ng are differentiated using the notation ADOPT-XYZ.
+The versions of ADOPT-ing are differentiated using the notation ADOPT-XYZ.
 X shows the destinations of the messages containing valued nogoods.
 X has one of the values $\{p, a, A, d, D\}$ where p stands for parent, a and A stand for all predecessors, and d and D stand for all ancestors in a DFS trees.
-The difference between the upper and lower case versions is further explained in Section 3.2.
-Y marks the optimization criteria used by sum-inference in selecting a nogood when the inputs have the same threshold and their SRC intersect.
+Y marks the optimization criteria used by sum-inference in selecting a nogood when the inputs have the same threshold.
 For now we use a single criterion, denoted o, which consists of choosing the nogood whose target has the highest priority.
-Z specifies the type of nogoods employed and has possible values $\{n, s\}$, where n specifies the use of valued global nogoods (with SRCs).
+Z specifies the type of nogoods employed and has possible values $\{n, s\}$, where n specifies the use of valued global nogoods (without SRCs) and s specifies the use of valued nogoods (with SRCs).